News

 read more

-As we continue our journey of growth and transition, we are delighted to welcome Daniel Holt to Farrar’s Building.
-Daniel, who joins us as a Probationary Tenant, has a wealth of experience in Chambers’ core practice areas.
-He is also developing a broad regulatory and public law practice, consisting of judicial reviews, immigration, education, public […]
+As we continue our journey of growth and transition, we are delighted to welcome Kimberley Clifton to Farrar’s Building.
+Kimberley joins us following a successful career at the employed bar.
+She has a wealth of experience in Chambers’ core practice areas, particularly personal injury, credit hire and consumer rights disputes.
+She has represented clients in […]

 read more